Course - Sustainability Transitions - TPD4210

 Skills:

-After completing the course the candidates have gained practical experience in critically analysing how products and services, technologies and infrastructures relate to and affect society and nature, and in identifying opportunities for change.
-They have gained basic experience with application of research skills in a design project.
+• Can critically analyse how products and services, technologies and infrastructures relate to and affect society and nature, and identify opportunities for change

 General qualifications:

-Candidates have gained knowledge of theories, methods and practices related to the role of design and design professionals in sustainability transitions.
-They are able to analyse, identify and critically reflect on opportunities for designing for sustainability transitions and catalysing systems-level change.
+• Can analyse, identify and critically reflect on opportunities for designing for sustainability transitions and catalysing systems-level change

 Learning methods and activities